 You’ll have to read “Venom, the first book in the Eternal Rose series, by Fiona Paul to find out.

-Because they said so (what your parents would say:) Definately not for the weak of heart.
-If Stephen King and Meg Cabot books had a love child it would definately be this AMAZING BOOK!
+Because they said so (what your parents would say:) Definitely not for the weak of heart.
+If Stephen King and Meg Cabot books had a love child it would definitely be this AMAZING BOOK!
 Still though, due to graphic nature and advanced vocabulary, I would say for ages 13 and above.